-" 🗥 in Safety instructions on page 91
+" ▲ in Safety instructions on page 81

-Securing child seats with "ISOFIX" and Top Tether
+"ISOFIX" and Top Tether child seat mounting system\

-Child seats can be secured quickly, easily and safely on the rear outer seats with the "ISOFIX" and Top Tether system.
+Child seats can be secured quickly, easily and safely on the rear outer seats with the "ISOFIX" and Top Tether\ system.

 Two "ISOFIX" retaining rings are fitted on each rear seat.
 In some vehicles, the rings are secured to the seat frame and, in others, they are secured to the rear floor.
-The "ISO- FIX" rings are located between the rear seat backrest and the seat cushioning " Fig. 32.

-The Top Tether rings are located on the rear part of the backrests of the rear seats (behind the seat backrest or in the boot)
+The "ISO-FIX" rings are located between the rear seat backrest and the seat cushioning " Fig. 31.
+The Top Tether\ rings are located on the rear part of the backrests of the rear seats (behind the seat backrest or in the boot) " Fig. 32.

-Fig. 33.

 To understand the compatibility of the "ISO-FIX" systems in the vehicle, consult the table below.